-5.3 Probabilistic dimensioning approach for Frequency Containment Reserves (FCR) (Article 153.2(c))
+6.3 Probabilistic dimensioning approach for Frequency Containment Reserves (FCR) (Article 153.2(c))

-Article 153.2(c) of the SO Regulation state that the "TSOs of the synchronous area shall have the right to define a probabilistic dimensioning approach for FCR [...]"

-The TSOs conducted a joint project and have discussed a probabilistic methodology that can be used for a probabilistic dimensioning approach for FCR-D as mentioned in Article 153(2) of the SO Regulation.
-The methodology estimates the risk for insufficient FCR based on inputs including frequency distribution during normal situation, probability and size of faults, inertia in the system and amount of FCR-D. The results of the methodology provide an indication if in the considered situation the "probability of insufficient FCR of at most once in 20 years.".

-The TSOs however, together decided not using this methodology at the moment because the process for how to translate a certain risk level, inertia level, the actual probability for incidents and other inputs to a suitable measures, including FCR-D dimensioning needs to be further defined.
+Article 153.2(c) of the SO Regulation state that the "TSOs of the synchronous area shall have the right to define a probabilistic dimensioning approach for FCR [...]".
+The TSOs conducted a joint project and have discussed a probabilistic methodology that could be used for a probabilistic dimensioning approach for FCR-D as mentioned in Article 153(2) of the SO Regulation.
+However, the TSOss decided not to use this methodology at the moment because the process for how to translate a certain risk level, inertia level, the actual probability for incidents and other inputs to suitable measures, including FCR-D dimensioning needs to be further defined.
 For this reason, the TSOs do not use "the right to define a probabilistic dimensioning approach for FCR" in accordance with Article 153(2)(c) of the SO Regulation.

-5.4 Calculation of the initial obligation per TSO (Article 153(2)(d))
+6.4 Calculation of the initial obligation per TSO (Article 153(2)(d))

-In Article 153(2)(d) states that "the shares of the reserve capacity on FCR required for each TSO as initial FCR obligation shall be based on the sum of the net generation and consumption of its control area divided by the sum of net generation and consumption of the synchronous area over a period of 1 year."
+In Article 153(2)(d) it is stated that "the shares of the reserve capacity on FCR required for each TSO as initial FCR obligation shall be based on the sum of the net generation and consumption of its control area divided by the sum of net generation and consumption of the synchronous area over a period of 1 year."